FabioDainese/Cyber_Security/3 - starcalc/README.md

 The developed solution is based on *Python3*, so you'll need to have it installed in order to run it.
 To check if you have installed *Python3* in your computer, open a terminal window and type `python3 --version` or `which python3`.
 If the system has rised an error it means that you don't have installed it.

 # Solution
-To run the provided solution (file [auto_starcalc.py](auto_starcalc.py) - well commented) you just need to open a terminal window, change directory to the which one where you have the file and type `python3 auto_starcalc.py`.
+To run the provided solution (file [auto_starcalc.py](auto_starcalc.py) - well commented) you just need to open a terminal window, change directory to the which one where you have saved the file and type `python3 auto_starcalc.py`.

 The developed solution first retrieves the *canary* (since the *starcal* program was compiled with stack protector enabled) and then replaces the return address with the one of the `dumpdb(...)` function in order to get the *flag*.
 An important thing to point out is that the program contained the canary at a fixed offset (process data area).